amaramrahul/dotfiles/macOS/tips.md

 iTerm
 ------

 iTerm supports automatic profile switching which is useful to differentiate connection to production systems.
 See https://iterm2.com/documentation-automatic-profile-switching.html

+If preferred, you can make iTerm2 the default terminal via iTerm2 Menu -> Make iTerm2 Default Term

 VMWare Configuration